asyncapi/generator/docs/generator_template.md

 weight: 170
 ---

 In this tutorial, you'll learn to create a simple generator template using a python MQTT client.
-We will use the AsyncAPI document and the template we develop to generate code.
+You'll use the AsyncAPI document and the template you develop to generate python code.
+Additionally, you'll create template code with a reusable component to reuse the custom functionality you create and test your code using an MQTT client.

+Let's suppose that you can only sleep when the AC in your bedroon is set to 22 °C and any you can't when the temperature drops or rises above that.
+You can install a smart monitor in your bedroom that keeps track of the temperature and notifies you to adjust your bedroom to your optimum temperature if it flactuates.
+You will create a template that sends alerts to notify you when the temperature fluctates from 22 °C.

+In this tutorial:

+- You'll use the [Eclipse Mosquito](https://test.mosquitto.org) **MQTT broker** which you'll connect to to subscribe and publish messages using an MQTT client.
+- You'll use [Python Paho-MQTT](https://pypi.org/project/paho-mqtt/) as the **MQTT client** in this project.
+- Lastly, you will create a React template that will use the MQTT broker to allow you to monitor your bedroom's temperature and notify you when the temperature drops or rises above 22 °C.
+- Create a reusable component to create the rise/dropped temperature functions in the output code.

 ## Background context

-There is a list of [community maintained templates](https://www.asyncapi.com/docs/tools/generator/template#generator-templates-list) but sometimes, your needs might not be met by the available templates requiring you to write custom templates.
-You will use MQTT protocol to send messages between IOT devices.
-To generate code, you will use the [asyncapi cli](https://www.asyncapi.com/tools/cli) If you don;t have the CLI inttsalled follow [this guide](https://www.asyncapi.com/docs/tools/generator/installation-guide#asyncapi-cli).
-Before you create the template, you'll need to have an [asyncapi document](https://www.asyncapi.com/docs/tools/generator/asyncapi-document) to test the template against.

-## Prerequisite
+There is a list of [community maintained templates](https://www.asyncapi.com/docs/tools/generator/template#generator-templates-list) but what if you require customized output from the generator?
+In that case, you'll create a user-defined template that generates custom output from the generator.

-In this tutorial, you'll use the following template saved in `asyncapi.yml` file in your template project directory.
+Before you create the template, you'll need to have an [asyncapi document](https://www.asyncapi.com/docs/tools/generator/asyncapi-document),that defines the properties you want to use in your template, to test the template against.
+In this tutorial, you'll use the following template saved in `test/fixtures/asyncapi.yml` file in your template project directory.

 ``` yml